dotnet/csharplang/proposals/improved-common-type.md

 [unresolved]: #unresolved-questions

 - [ ] What is the severity of incompatibility introduced by this proposal, and how can it be moderated?
-- [ ] Should we handle reference types other than class types?

 ## Design meetings